Why is God So Unpredictable?

 Counselors tell us that people sometimes take their earthly father issues and project them on God: their earthly dads were unpredictable and so God, the ultimate father, must be unpredictable too.

-Carl Truman in his recent book on Martin Luther takes a different slant: “…because God is omnipotent, he appears from a human perspective to be unpredictable….”
+Carl Trueman in Luther on the Christian Life takes a different slant: “…because God is omnipotent, he appears from a human perspective to be unpredictable….”

-That is a logical conclusion for Truman to make.
+That is a logical conclusion for Trueman to make.
 God is all powerful and scary, and thus unpredictable, some people feel.

-The operative word for me in Truman’s sentence is: appears.
+The operative word for me in Trueman’s sentence is: appears.

 Point of Clarification: Not all people think god in a general sense is unpredictable but many people think the God of the Bible is unpredictable.